 The Apprenticeship Program comprises Levels 1 and 2 of progressive technical training, with each Level taking 7 weeks (210 hours) to complete.
 In addition, apprentices are required to accumulate 3,180 hours of work-based training.

-The Ironworker (Generalist) Foundation program can jump-start your career without employer sponsorship and, after 23 weeks of training, provide credit of 450 hours of work-based training towards this Apprenticeship (refer to Industry Training Authority for alternative paths into the occupation).
+The Ironworker (Generalist) Foundation program can jump-start your career without employer sponsorship and, after 23 weeks of training, provide credit of 450 hours of work-based training towards this Apprenticeship (refer to the Industry Training Authority for alternative paths into the occupation).